BK1603/Blog/content/posts/blog/how_to_study_material.md

 ---

 I recently received a call from my room mate.
-He asked me about how he could access the "Study Material" shared folder from our college, mentioneing that the college had sent us a file with directions for setting it up, (which I was blissfully unaware of, honestly I couldn't care less about the classes starting right now :/)
+He asked me about how he could access the "Study Material" shared folder from our college, mentioning that the college had sent us a file with directions for setting it up, (which I was blissfully unaware of, honestly I couldn't care less about the classes starting right now :/)